Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates: Computational Studies in Low-Dimensional Systems

 \subsection{Error Analysis of the Average BKE Loss Estimator}

-Before we begin the error analysis, we first plot the normalized histograms, i.e., the empirical probability density functions (PDFs), of the logarithm of on-the-fly BKE loss for both the BKE--FTS(US) and BKE--FTS(US)+SL methods (Fig.~\ref{fig:energy_log_ftsus_histogram}), which show that fluctuations of these estimates are centered around the FEM value.
+Before we begin the error analysis, we first plot the normalized histograms, i.e., the empirical probability density functions (PDFs), of the logarithm of on-the-fly BKE loss for both the BKE--FTS(US) and BKE--FTS(US)+SL methods (\cref{fig:energy_log_ftsus_histogram}), which show that fluctuations of these estimates are centered around the FEM value.
 Furthermore, the resulting PDFs can be fitted to a log-normal distribution via the method of moments \cite{pearson1936method} with increasing agreement as the batch size is increased.
-The emergence of the log-normal distribution can be attributed to either the change in model parameters $\thetab_k$ during optimization, or the nature of umbrella sampling when used in conjunction with the estimator given by Eq.~\eqref{eq:flyloss}.
+The emergence of the log-normal distribution can be attributed to either the change in model parameters $\thetab_k$ during optimization or the nature of umbrella sampling when used in conjunction with the estimator given by \cref{eq:flyloss}.
 Since the log-normal statistics emerge when the neural network is already converged, it is more likely for sampling to be the chief cause of these statistics, rather than the optimization.
 This hypothesis can be tested by computing the on-the-fly BKE loss when the neural network parameters are fixed at every iteration, which has the effect of decoupling the influence of optimization from sampling.
-The histograms from this numerical experiment are shown in Fig.~\ref{fig:energy_log_ftsus_histogram_sampling}, where log-normal distributions are produced as before, and their peaks are located precisely at the ensemble-averaged BKE loss computed by numerical integration (Eq.~\eqref{eq:fullloss}).
+The histograms from this numerical experiment are shown in \cref{fig:energy_log_ftsus_histogram_sampling}, where log-normal distributions are produced as before, and their peaks are located precisely at the ensemble-averaged BKE loss computed by numerical integration (\cref{eq:fullloss}).
+The logarithm of the average BKE loss can be shifted by the mean and normalized by the standard deviation of the corresponding distributions to produce approximate standard normal distributions as seen in \cref{fig:energy_log_ftsus_histogram_sampling_renormalized}, with increasing batch sizes having an increasing agreement with a standard normal distribution.

-With the observation of log-normal statistics established, we now determine its origin by investigating each component that contributes to the computation of the on-the-fly BKE loss in Eq.~\eqref{eq:flyloss}.
-To this end, we provide a more concise notation for the estimator (Eq.~\eqref{eq:flyloss}) by re-writing it as
+With the observation of log-normal statistics established, we now determine its origin by investigating each component that contributes to the computation of the on-the-fly BKE loss in \cref{eq:flyloss}.
+To this end, we provide a more concise notation for the estimator (\cref{eq:flyloss}) by re-writing it as